abiola814/Livekit-AI-note-taker/README.md

 asyncio.run(run_worker())
 ```

-You can also import `MeetingSummarizer` if you want to wire custom events or prompts in your own application.
+You can also import `NoteTakerAgent` if you want to wire custom events or prompts in your own application.
 Logging is left to the host application; configure it as needed (e.g. `logging.basicConfig(level=logging.INFO)`).